yayromina/radium-emmet/README.md

 # Radium Emmet CSS Snippets and Abbreviations
 [Emmet](http://emmet.io/)-powered CSS completions are a powerful way to optimize your front end workflow.
-These snippets allow the same abbreviations to output styles in js syntax that may be used in React components wrapped in Radium.
+These snippets allow the same abbreviations to output styles in camelCase syntax that may be used in React components wrapped in Radium.

 ## Emmet Resources
 * [Emmet.io](http://emmet.io/)